tx3stn/pkb/README.md

 You can see an example of the config file format in the [pkb.json](./.schema/pkb.json) in the schema directory.

+> [!TIP]
-Make sure you add the `$schema` keyword to the top of your config file to for in editor validation and descriptions of what fields are used for.
+> Make sure you add the `$schema` keyword to the top of your config file to
+> for in editor validation and descriptions of what fields are used for.

 ### Expanding values in templates